 Can Scale and Polish Whiten Teeth?

 Scaling and polishing are not primarily intended for teeth whitening, but they can have a mild whitening effect.
 After a scale and polish, your teeth will feel smoother, look cleaner, and may appear slightly brighter.
-This improvement is due to the removal of surface stains and the elimination of plaque and tartar that can contribute to tooth discoloration.
+This improvement is due to the removal of surface stains and the elimination of plaque and tartar that can contribute to tooth discolouration.

 However, if you’re seeking a significant change in the shade of your teeth, professional teeth whitening treatments are more effective.
 These treatments use bleaching agents to target deep-seated stains and can provide noticeable whitening results.